kyverno/website/content/en/docs/Monitoring Kyverno With Prometheus Metrics/_index.md

 ```

 By default, the service type is going to be `ClusterIP` meaning that the metrics would be only capable of being scraped by a Prometheus server sitting inside the cluster. <br>

-But speculatively, in majority of the cases, the Prometheus server would be kept outside the cluster as an isolated component.
-In those kinds of scenarios, you would want the `kyverno-svc-metrics` service to be publicly exposed so as to expose the metrics (available at port 8000) to your Prometheus server sitting outside the cluster.<br>
+In many cases, the Prometheus server may be outside the workload cluster as an shared service.
+In those scenarios, you will want the `kyverno-svc-metrics` service to be publicly exposed so as to expose the metrics (available at port 8000) to your Prometheus server sitting outside the cluster.<br>

+Services can be exposed to external clients via an Ingress, or using `LoadBalancer` or `NodePort` service types.

-Hence, to expose your `kyverno-svc-metrics` service publicly as `NodePort` at host's/node's port number 8000, you can configure your values.yaml before helm installation as described below:
+To expose your `kyverno-svc-metrics` service publicly as `NodePort` at host's/node's port number 8000, you can configure your `values.yaml` before Helm installation as follows:

 ```sh
 ...
 metricsService: